 - Urinary pregnancy kits provide accurate and fast results, and can detect pregnancy as early as 6 days after conception, or 1 day after a missed menstrual period.
 They are available in some general stores and in all pharmacies.

 - A variety of prenatal tests are available.
 While not all patients need or will have all the various tests, it is good to know what they are and to know that they are available.

 - Non-invasive prenatal testing (NIPTest, correctly termed the ‘cell-free DNA test’) – this is a relatively new test that analyses your baby’s chromosomes that are present in your blood.
-Possible abnormalities found by this test include Down’s syndrome and other abnormal copy numbers of chromosomes, deletions and duplications (‘bits’ of chromosomes missing or added on), and the test will also tell you the sex of the baby.
+Possible abnormalities found by this test include Down’s syndrome and other abnormal copy numbers of chromosomes, deletions and duplications (‘bits’ of chromosomes missing or added on), and the test will also tell you the sex of the baby if you choose to find out.
 There is no risk to the baby (unlike amniocentesis).
 It is highly accurate and takes 10 days for the result to be available.
-Unfortunately the test does not work for all patients for reasons that are still being evaluated.
-If this is the case then usually women are offered the Triple test (see below).
 Since July 2017, Belgian health insurance companies reimburse this test.
 For those women with different insurance plans (from other countries), the test is usually reimbursed because it is ‘standard( here in Belgium.
 If not, the cost is 260 euros

 - Ultrasound.
 Ultrasound has been used for many years as a method of imaging a baby.
 There are no known risks associated with its general use.
 Modern scan machines provide excellent images but these depend on the conditions and the position of the baby.
 Please bring a USB key if you would like to have a picture of your baby.
 It is important to understand that no test is perfect and even with modern machines, problems with the baby are quite commonly missed.